Local Pharmacy Earns Industry’s Top Quality & Safety Endorsement

 Community Pharmacy earns new accreditation status, high marks on quality and safety.

 Naperville, IL: One local pharmacy is making it easier for doctors and patients to choose a compounding pharmacy they know meets the highest quality and safety standards in its profession.
-As of January 19th, 2016, Martin Avenue Pharmacy, Inc. is the first and only compounding pharmacy in DuPage, Kane, Kendall, LaSalle, DeKalb and western Will County, to earn the Pharmacy Compounding Accreditation Board’s Seal of Accreditation – a new system of standards created by some of the leading organizations in pharmacy.
+As of January 19th, 2016, Martin Avenue Pharmacy, Inc. earned the Pharmacy Compounding Accreditation Board’s Seal of Accreditation – a new system of standards created by some of the leading organizations in pharmacy.
 The accreditation demonstrates that Martin Avenue Pharmacy, Inc. meets the highest quality and safety standards in its profession.

 PCAB utilizes comprehensive standards created by some of the leading organizations and pharmacy compounding experts in the pharmacy profession.
 To earn PCAB Accreditation, Martin Avenue Pharmacy, Inc. met strict criteria which included completion of an extensive application, documentation and review of their written policies, and a detailed on-site inspection of its compounded medications and quality procedures.
 Only when these stringent evaluations were completed did the Pharmacy Compounding Accreditation Board officially grant Martin Avenue Pharmacy the PCAB seal of Accreditation and the right to use the designation “PCAB Accredited TM compounding pharmacy.”

 “Patients want to know their compounding pharmacy is of the highest quality and has been independently verified.
 PCAB offers these patients a way to verify that their compounding pharmacy is meeting the highest national standard,” said Tom Murry, former PCAB Executive Director.